surma/surma.dev/content/postits/arm64.md

 # ... all tools will be in $PREFIX/bin
 ```

-Here's a minimal program that puts a specific value into one of the CPU's register and then loops forever.
+As a minimal test that our setup is working, let's put a special value into one of the CPU's register and then loop forever afterwards.

 ```armasm
 # main.s